sygnaltech/webflow-util/docs/datasources/datasource/index.md

 ---
 layout: page
-title: Data Sources
+title: Collection List Data Sources
 #subtitle: Make your webflow site awesome
 menubar: menu
 hero_height: is-small
 toc: true
 ---

-<a class="button is-danger" href="/webflow-util/datasources/datasource/demo.html" target="_blank">View Webflow Demonstration</a>
+<a class="button is-danger" href="https://sygnal-webflow-utils.webflow.io/demo/collection-item-count" target="_blank">View Demonstration in Webflow</a>

-# Collection List Data Sources

-WFU makes your data more programmatically accessible by creating **data sources** and a **database** for your scripts to use.

-This feature enables WFU's [data-binding](databinding) capabilities, but you can access this database for other purposes, such as diplaying a CMS collection item count.

-*See an example of how to do that below.*
+WFU allows you to create a Data Source from any Webflow Collection List.
+You can then use that source in several ways;

+- Data-bind to a form SELECT or INPUT control.
+- Display an HTML table
+- Display a list
+- Display the count of items

 ## How to Create a Collection List Data Source